Bikeman868/NPL/docs/SYNTAX.md

 ## Process

-A process statement starts with the reserved word `process` within a `network` scope block, and is followed by at least one space, then the name of the process a valid identifier.
+A process statement starts with the reserved word `process` within a `network` scope block, and is followed by at least one space, then the name of the process as a valid identifier.
 If you just want to declare the process name, you can stop here, or you can add a scope block to define the process.
 If defining the process, the opening `{` must be on the same line as the `process` reserved word.